Generic Name: infliximab-abda (in-FLIX-i-mab - abda) (Intravenous route)

 A small number of people (including children and teenagers) who have used this medicine have developed certain types of cancer.
 This is more common in patients who have lung diseases (eg, emphysema, COPD) or are heavy smokers, and in psoriasis patients who have had phototherapy treatment for a long time.
 Phototherapy treatment is ultraviolet light or sunlight combined with oral medicine to make your skin sensitive to light.
 Some teenagers and young adults with Crohn disease or ulcerative colitis also developed a rare type of cancer called hepatosplenic T-cell lymphoma.
 Talk with your doctor if you have unusual bleeding, bruising, or weakness, swollen lymph nodes in the neck, underarms, or groin, unexplained weight loss, or red, scaly patches, or raised bumps with pus on the skin.

-Using this medicine may increase your risk of getting skin cancer (eg, melanoma, Merkel cell carcinoma).
-If you have any changes or growths on your skin, tell your doctor right away.
+Receiving this medicine may increase your risk of getting skin cancer (eg, melanoma, Merkel cell carcinoma) or cervical cancer.
+If you have any changes or growths on your skin or if you have abnormal vaginal bleeding, pain in your pelvis, or frequent or painful urination, tell your doctor right away.

-Women: If you have a baby while receiving infliximab-abda, make sure the baby's doctor knows that you were using this medicine.
+If you have a baby while receiving infliximab-abda, make sure the baby's doctor knows that you were receiving this medicine.
 You will need to wait a few months before giving certain vaccines to your baby.
 Talk to the baby's doctor if you have questions.

-It is important to have your heart checked closely if you receive infliximab-abda.
-Call your doctor right away if you have shortness of breath, swelling in the ankles and feet, or a sudden weight gain.
+It is important to have your heart checked closely while you are receiving infliximab-abda, because this medicine may cause new or worsening heart failure.
+Call your doctor right away if you have trouble with breathing, swelling in the ankles and feet, or a sudden weight gain.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes abatacept (Orencia®), anakinra (Kineret®), tocilizumab (Actemra®), or other medicines called biologics that are used to treat the same conditions as infliximab-abda.
 Using these medicines together with infliximab-abda may increase your chance of having serious unwanted effects.